-- Your usage – How much electricity do you use in a month?
+Your usage – How much electricity do you use in a month?
 If you’re unsure, take a look at the Electricity line on your bill.
-You might also want to look at the historical usage graph on your bill, which shows your average daily usage over the past 12-month period.
+You might also want to look at the historical usage graph on Customer Connect which shows your average daily usage over the past 12-month period.

 - Your consumption pattern – When you use electricity can be another factor in your choice.
 Historically, the typical residential customer who paid TOU prices has used nearly two thirds of their power at off-peak times – the time when the lowest TOU price applies.
 The other third of their power used was typically split equally between on- and mid-peak times.
 Look at the Electricity line of your bill to see how much power you use in each of the three TOU price periods.

 - Seasonal changes and time of year – As described above, the TOU price periods and Tier thresholds change with the season and are different during the winter (November 1 – April 30) and summer (May 1 – October 31) periods.
 Does the amount of electricity you use change based on the season?

 If you’re thinking about switching, you should pay close attention to how much electricity you use in a month, because on Tiered pricing the price is higher for every kWh of electricity that you use above the Tier threshold of 1,000 kWh in the winter or 600 kWh in the summer.
 For instance, if you heat your home electrically, your monthly use in the winter may be higher.
 And the same goes for the summer if you need to run your air conditioner.

 With TOU prices, the price depends on when you use electricity.
 Although the TOU price periods also change with the season, the electricity you use after 7 p.m. every day, and on weekends and holidays, is charged at the lowest price under TOU all year round.